The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: The reduction of the stress-energy-momentum tensor

 and the trace part in (\ref{tsee1}) is

-Hence, we recognize the fact that the component $\hat{T}_{\mu\nu}$ (the summation of equation (\ref{sec1}) and equation (\ref{sec2})) is Killing term-free equation, and the resulting expression is more convenient to bring out type of interactions between constituent fields.
+where $R_{ijkl}^{2}=(1/8)N(N-1)$.
+Hence, we recognize the fact that the component $\hat{T}_{\mu\nu}$ (the summation of equation (\ref{sec1}) and equation (\ref{sec2})) is Killing term-free equation, and the resulting expression is more convenient to bring out the type of interactions between constituent fields.
+Next, the $\hat T_{\mu i}$ (\ref{se2}) yields